Start with exact identification

 A quick screen can separate common cash coins, silver dollar candidates, tourist copies, fantasy pieces, and coins that need specialist authentication.

-Use the free screenerNeed a value opinion before selling, insuring, or donating?
+Upload photos for a free first lookNeed a value opinion before selling, insuring, or donating?

 Upload clear photos, marks, dimensions, and condition notes.
 Appraisily can review the item remotely and tell you what details matter most.